 - Neck pain along with leg weakness, numbness, or other symptoms

 A cervical MRI scan may also be done for:

 - Tumor or cancer in the spine

-MRI usually works better than CT scan in diagnosing these problems.
+MRI works better than CT scan in diagnosing these problems most of the time.

 A cervical MRI may also be done before spinal surgery.

-A normal result means the part of the spine that runs through your neck and nearby nerves appear normal.
+A normal result means the part of the spine that runs through your neck and nearby nerves appears normal.

 What Abnormal Results Mean

 The most common reasons for an abnormal result are:

 - Narrowing of the cervical spine (spinal stenosis)